cardonator/copilot-metrics-dashboard/src/background/README.md

 - `GITHUB_METRICS_TEAMS` - Comma-separated list of teams to collect metrics for
 - `GITHUB_METRICS_USE_TESTDATA` - Set to "true" to use test data instead of calling the GitHub API
 - `ENABLE_SEATS_INGESTION` - Set to "false" to disable seats ingestion
+- `METRICS_SCHEDULE_SECONDS` - Interval in seconds for metrics collection (default: 3600, which is 1 hour)

 You can set these variables in a `.env` file in the project root.